irinacake/notesMaster1/README.md

 ### Content

 Find one folder per subject, subdivided as necessary.
-Tree as of `Tue 15 Nov 2022` (empty folder may not appear in the repository) :
+Tree as of `Wed 16 Nov 2022` (empty folder may not appear in the repository) :

 ```bash
 .